 That argument blinks at reality.
 In enacting the 340B Program, Congress was clear that drug manufacturers must provide discounted drugs to covered entities so that they could prescribe and dispense necessary medications to patients.
 Nothing in the statutory scheme, its history, or common sense suggests Congress simultaneously granted drug manufacturers the authority to place whatever restrictions they like on access to those drugs.
-The administrative record demonstrates that the manufacturers' policies have had devastating effect-the policies have eliminated billions in savings, JA361-62, are depleting the resources that clinics need to operate, JA754-55, and are preventing people from obtaining the medications they need to live, JA307.
-See also Opening Br.
+The administrative record demonstrates that the manufacturers' policies have had devastating effect-the policies have eliminated billions in savings, JA263-66, are depleting the resources that clinics need to operate, and are preventing people from obtaining the medications they need to live, JA255-58.
+See also Defendants' Principal Br.
 16-19.
 As far back as Chief Justice John Marshall, the courts have recognized that "where great inconvenience will result from a particular construction, that construction is to be avoided, unless the meaning of the legislature be plain."
 United States v.
 Fisher, 6 U.S. 358, 386 (1805).
 And there is no plain indication that Congress meant to grant each drug manufacturer free rein to impose its own preferred conditions and limitations before a clinic or hospital could obtain discounted drugs.

-United Therapeutics (at 5) argues that it is required only to "[o]ffer eligible drugs to covered entities at the 340B price.
-No more."
-See also United Therapeutics Br.
-32 ("Congress explicitly restricted manufacturers' ability to set the terms of the offer in only one respect-the price.").
-That position has no limiting principle.
-Under that theory, manufacturers could-as the manufacturer Eli Lilly has argued-require covered entities to pick up all drugs from the manufacturer's corporate headquarters.
+AstraZeneca's argument that it is required only offer drugs at the discounted price-and no more-has no limiting principle.
+Under that theory, manufacturers could, as the manufacturer Eli Lilly has argued, require covered entities to pick up all drugs from the manufacturer's corporate headquarters.
 Opening Br.
 31-32, Eli Lilly & Co. v.
 Becerra, Nos.
 21-3128, 21-3405 (7th Cir.
 May 25, 2022) (asserting that "the seller is required to tender the goods at the seller's place of business, nowhere else").
-Thus, on its logic, United Therapeutics could presumably require covered entities in Alaska, Puerto Rico, and Guam, to pick up all their 340B drugs from United Therapeutics' headquarters in Silver Spring, Maryland.
-And if the covered entities need to have the drugs shipped to their physical locations, United Therapeutic could charge the wholesale price.
-Or, on the same logic, United Therapeutics could limit covered entities to a single pill per drug per month at the discounted price-because the statute does not explicitly address quantity.
+Thus, on its logic, AstraZeneca could presumably require covered entities in Alaska, Puerto Rico, and Guam, to pick up all their 340B drugs from AstraZeneca's headquarters in Wilmington, Delaware.
+See 6 Del.
+C. § 2-308(a) ("[U]nless otherwise agreed the place for delivery of goods is the seller's place of business.").
+And if the covered entities need to have the drugs shipped to their physical locations, AstraZeneca could charge the wholesale price.
+Or, on the same logic, AstraZeneca could limit covered entities to a single pill per drug per month at the discounted price-because the statute does not explicitly address quantity.
+Although AstraZeneca disclaims any limitations on quantity (at 15), that is simply its current policy.
+On AstraZeneca's view of the statute, nothing would prohibit such restrictions.